h2oai/driverlessai-recipes/data/livecode/README.md

-       Y_name: datatable - dataset to bind with
+       Y_name: string - dataset location to bind with